rakoch/scheduler/README.md

-# Scheduler Service & Web Project
+# Scheduler Service with REST endpoints [& eventually a Web Project or will create separate front-end service]
 ## Assumptions
 - you have the knowledge to install Java, Maven, Docker Desktop, and an IDE like Eclipse